Coronation of Mary I of England

-Mary I of England was crowned at Westminster Abbey on Sunday 1 October 1553.
+The coronation of Mary I as Queen of England and Ireland took place at Westminster Abbey, London, on Sunday 1 October 1553.
 This was the first coronation of a queen regnant in England, a female ruler in her own right.
 The ceremony was therefore transformed.
-Ritual and costume was interlinked.
-Contemporary records insist the proceedings were performed "according to the precedents", but mostly these were provisions made previously for queens-consort.
+Ritual and costume were interlinked.
+Contemporary records insist the proceedings were performed "according to the precedents", but mostly these were provisions made previously for queens consort.

-Proclamation and the Oration gratulatory
+Proclamation on 19 July

-Mary was proclaimed as Queen on 19 July 1553 by William Herbert, Earl of Pembroke, setting aside the claims of Lady Jane Grey.
+Mary I was proclaimed queen on 19 July 1553 by William Herbert, Earl of Pembroke, setting aside the claims of Lady Jane Grey.
+The proclamation was reported to have been well-received, and an Italian observer compared the shouts and applause to a volcano erupting.

+The Italian also wrote that in nearby streets, Sir John York, who was riding on horseback, was confused by the uproar, and shouted that rumours were untrue.
+York had to be rescued from the crowd by the Sheriff, William Garrett or Garrard.
+In fact, York was placed in the Sheriff's custody as a supporter of Lady Jane Grey.

+In the Tower of London, the Duke of Suffolk went to the hall used by Lady Jane Grey and removed the canopy or cloth of state that conferred royal status on his daughter.
+She was said to have gladly acknowledged Mary's rights to the crown.
+A letter or order signed by Henry Nevill and others was sent to Nicholas Pelham and all the gentlemen of Sussex declaring Mary to be queen and denouncing Lady Jane Grey as "a quene of new and pretie invencion".

+The Oration gratulatory

 Richard Taverner wrote an Oration gratulatory made upon the joyfull proclayming of the most noble Princes Quene Mary Quene of Englande, a pamphlet published by John Day describing the legitimacy of Mary's succession.
 Writers addressed the challenges to rule that Mary had overcome.
 Thomas Watertoune published a ballad, An Invective against Treason, and a ballad by Leonard Stopes compared her bloodless struggle to the biblical stories of Judith and Holofernes and Esther and Haman.

 There was no English publication describing the coronation ceremony.
 A narrative description of the coronation was published in Italian and Spanish versions.
 These texts have many similarities with descriptions produced by diplomats.
 A Spanish narrative also gave an estimated cost of all the coronation events at 100,000 ducats.